kurator-dev/kurator/docs/proposals/rollout/rollout.md

 -->

-End-to-End Tests: Comprehensive E2E tests should be conducted to ensure the  Continuous Delivery processes work seamlessly across different clusters.
+End-to-End Tests: Comprehensive E2E tests should be conducted to ensure the  Rollout processes work seamlessly across different clusters.

 Integration Tests: Integration tests should be designed to ensure Kurator's integration with Flagger functions as expected.

 Unit Tests: Unit tests should cover the core functionalities and edge cases.

-Isolation Testing: The Delivery processes functionalities should be tested in isolation and in conjunction with other components to ensure compatibility and performance.
+Isolation Testing: The Rollout processes functionalities should be tested in isolation and in conjunction with other components to ensure compatibility and performance.

 ### Alternatives